Want to make a melted crayon pumpkin, or crayon funkin this year? Here’s how!

-Here’s a video tutorial on how to make this melted crayon pumpkin craft.
+Here’s a quick video tutorial that will show you how to make this melted crayon pumpkin craft.
 The details on supplies, etc are below.

 Melted Crayon Pumpkin Craft Tutorial: